ServiceInnovationLab/serviceinnovationlab.github.io/_posts/2019-01-30-renting-a-property-continuing-our-discovery.md

 We would likely fail to have any impact unless we identify the "who, what and when" before we start.

-Through the research in phase one it was clear there were complex relationship dynamics associated with renting.
-Not only were they person to person they were also between people and property.
-In order to better understand the impact of relationships it was crucial to define how each one worked and what good looked like.
+We discovered in phase one of our research that there are complex relationship dynamics associated with renting.
+The relationships are person to person, and also between people and property.
+Next, we defined each type of relationship, how it works, and what makes a relationship good.

 A good relationship can include the following:

 - Issues are raised without fear
 - Issues are resolved in a timely manner